alpacanetworks/alpacon-cli/README.md

 $ alpacon login

 $ alpacon login -s [SERVER URL] -u [USERNAME] -p [PASSWORD]

+# Log in via API token
+$ alpacon login -s [SERVER URL] -t [TOKEN KEY]
 ```
 A successful login generates a `config.json` file in `~/.alpacon`, which includes the server address, API token, and token expiration time (approximately 1 week).
 This file is crucial for executing commands, and you will need to log in again once the token expires.

 Upon re-login, the Alpacon CLI will automatically reuse the server address from `config.json`, unless you provide all the flags (-s, -u, -p).
 If you need to connect to a different server or change the server address, you can either directly modify the `config.json` file in `~/.alpacon` or provide all flags to specify a new server URL.

 #### Default Server URL
 If you do not explicitly specify the server URL (-s) in the command, the default value `https://alpacon.io` is used.
 Therefore, you only need to use the `-s` option to specify a server URL if you wish to connect to a server other than the default one.

 ## Usage